Human Factors Everywhere

 What We Do

-This guidance aims to help organisations learn from the positive changes made in the response to the coronavirus pandemic.
+Human Factors Everywhere took the lead in developing this guidance with colleagues at the Chartered Institute of Ergonomics and Human Factors.
+The guidance aims to help organisations learn from the positive changes made in the response to the coronavirus pandemic.
 The guidance is aimed primarily at the Health and Social Care sector, but the principles are applicable across industries.
 All of the CIEHF Covid-19 guidance documents are available freely at the dedicated Covid-19 web page.

 This book lays the foundation for the national patient safety syllabus developed by Health Education England.
 The book explains the principles of the systems approach to patient safety.
 More information can be found on the Springer web pages.